jieunspark/jieunspark.github.io/Instruction.md

 2. Fork this repository
 3. Go to the forked repository and change the title of the repository to: <your_github_id>.github.io
 4. Customize header.html, footer.html, and index.html
-5. In your repository, go to 'setting' > 'Pages' to set your github page
+5. In your repository, go to 'setting' > 'Pages' to set your github page as following:
+  - Source: Deploy from a branch
+  - Branch: main - /(root)
+  Then, click "save"
-6. Add more html pages and customize your website
+7. Add more html pages and customize your website

 Now go to "<your_github_id>.github.io" to check your website

+It might take some time for your website to be updated after you make any changes in your repository (less than 5 minutes usually)